Robust Resilient Signal Reconstruction under Adversarial Attacks: Acknowledgment

 \section{Acknowledgment}

 This study is supported under contract number DEOE0000833 awarded in 2016 by the United States Department of Energy (DOE)’s Cyber-security for Energy Delivery (CEDS) R\&D Program.
-Authors acknowledge the DOE\textbackslash CEDS R\&D Staff and the support of Justin John and Daniel Holzhauer from GE Global Research.
+Authors acknowledge the DOE\textbackslash CEDS R\&D Staff and the support of Justin John and Daniel Holzhauer from GE Global Research for guiding the team in understanding the value of cyber-security, providing simulation infrastructure with high fidelity models and domain knowledge.

 \ifCLASSOPTIONcaptionsoff

 \fi